mikwielgus/topola/CONTRIBUTING.md

 ## Writing code

 We welcome code from anyone regardless of skill or experience level.
-We're friendly to newcomers.
+We are friendly to newcomers.
 We will help you with your contribution if there are any problems.

 Topola accepts contributions via pull requests.
 For a step-by-step guide